brentgroves/repsys/development/report_system/platform_features.md

 Default Rate limiting is usually provided by cloud provider's load balancer such as is the case for Azure AKS.

+To get **[DOS feature](https://docs.nginx.com/nginx-ingress-controller/installation/integrations/app-protect-dos/installation/)**, such as rate-limiting, in NGINX we need to pay for NGINX Plus.
+In the docs you will always see some note like: "To use NGINX App Protect WAF with NGINX Ingress Controller, you must have NGINX Plus."

 **[TLS pass-through Fallback](https://gist.github.com/denji/12b3a568f092ab951456)**

 | Software      | routing                                                              | https termination                                                        | tls passthrough                                                        | rate limiting | IAM | Identity Provider |